Hidden fees & budget planning for property purchase

 hidden fees

-The Luxembourg property market in 2025 continues to offer attractive opportunities, particularly with temporary tax reductions available until June 30, 2025.
-However, successful property acquisition requires comprehensive budget planning that accounts for all associated expenses beyond the purchase price.
+The Luxembourg property market in 2025 continues to offer attractive opportunities, with the permanent Bëllegen Akt tax credit providing substantial support for primary residence buyers.
+However, successful property acquisition requires comprehensive budget planning that accounts for all associated real estate fees beyond the purchase price.

 Notary Fees: The Largest Additional Expense